======================================================================

 tools to the system and shared them with colleagues.

-At first, Unix was not designed to be portable or for multi-tasking.
+At first, Unix was not designed to support multi-tasking or to be

-Later, Unix gradually gained portability, multi-tasking and multi-user
+portable.
+Later, Unix gradually gained multi-tasking and multi-user

-characterized by various concepts: the use of plain text for storing
+Unix systems are characterized by various concepts: the use of plain

-data; a hierarchical file system; treating devices and certain types
+text for storing data; a hierarchical file system; treating devices

-These concepts are collectively known as the "Unix philosophy".
-Brian
+same functionality.
+These concepts are collectively known as the "Unix

-Kernighan and Rob Pike summarize this in 'The Unix Programming
+philosophy".
+Brian Kernighan and Rob Pike summarize this in 'The Unix

-Environment' as "the idea that the power of a system comes more from
+Programming Environment' as "the idea that the power of a system comes

-the relationships among programs than from the programs themselves".
+more from the relationships among programs than from the programs

 By the early 1980s, users began seeing Unix as a potential universal